Trials are expensive to run because these things need to be paid for:

 - Roy Castle Lung Cancer Foundation

-The Government currently funds health related research through organisations such as the Medical Research Council (MRC) and the National Institute for Health Research (NIHR).
+The Government currently funds health research through organisations such as:

 - The European Organisation for Research and Treatment for Cancer (EORTC)

-- American organisations like the National Cancer Institute (NCI).
+- An American organisation called the National Cancer Institute (NCI)